(176) Suspect gurus, criminals, bogus identities. And Jesuses

 In 1992 I bumped into Pete Wood in Luton.
 He and I had met up some six years previously via esoteric interests.
 I invited him to visit me at my flat and a day or so later he was present when I received a call from

-The New Statesman about a reference I had made to fugitive homosexual paedophile Brian Eley ( who had, indeed, once made a move on myself) in my chess column for that publication.
+The New Statesman about a reference I had made to fugitive homosexual paedophile Brian Eley (who had, indeed, once made a move on myself) in my chess column for that publication.
 It was the only time the magazine ever rang me.

-And later that day I was to access a grateful message left on my ansafone by the mother of Charles Ingram.
 Mitchell also happened to mention that he had known Tommy Milligan and his wife Helen from Edinburgh chess club and had, perhaps twenty years or so before, lent Tommy 50 Pounds, which was never returned.

 On June 2nd 2010 I received this e mail from Chris Jeans –